Bordeaux Travel Guide

 Esplanade des Quinconces © Jonas Witt

-Most travellers who visit Bordeaux are here for one thing: wine.
-Wine connoisseurs looking to take home some of their favourite wines will do best to buy directly from the wine farms, but shops such as La Vinothèque on cours du XXX Juillet, or L'Intendant and Badie on allées de Tourny are also good bets.
+Wine connoisseurs looking to take home some of their favourite bottles from the region would do well to buy directly from the wine farms.
+However, shops such as La Vinotheque on cours du XXX Juliet, or L'Intendant and Badie on alless de Tourny are good alternative options.
+The city also plays host to the world's most famous wine fair, Vinexpo, every two years.
+The next fair is in May 2019.